-The program is open to serious students, teachers, and others who have a strong interest in immersing themselves in another culture.
-Applicants are required to obtain a physician's approval as part of the application process.
-There will be a personal interview to determine the applicant's maturity, ability to adapt to a different environment, and function successfully as a member of the group.
-The successful completion of the application process is required for admission to the program.
-College students must also present evidence of a 2.75 GPA.
+The program is open to anyone who has a strong interest in immersing themselves in another culture.
+Qualified high school seniors 18 and over may be accepted into the program.
+College students must present evidence of a 2.75 GPA.
+Community members are welcome to apply.
 If an applicant has special needs, the program will attempt to make whatever reasonable accommodations are possible, but as in many developing countries, it may be difficult to travel in Costa Rica.

 A mandatory pre-departure orientation will be held at College of DuPage.
-This typically occurs over two days in May.
+This typically occurs on a Friday and Saturday in May.

 Culture and Civilization of Costa Rica

-All students are required to enroll in this class.
-The course of study covers the geography, history, political and social institutions and the art and architecture of Costa Rica.
+All students are required to enroll in this class which covers geography, history, political and social institutions and the art and architecture of Costa Rica.
 This class first meets at the mandatory orientation session.

 In Costa Rica, the course will continue with guided cultural excursions to theaters, museums and other places of interest that are integral components of this class, and therefore, attendance is required.
 A short written report on each visit is also required.

-All language classes will be taught by faculty members from Costa Rica.
+All language classes will be taught by instructors from the language school in Costa Rica.

-The Culture and Civilization of Costa Rica class will be team-taught in Spanish and English by College of DuPage faculty and the directors of the program.
-The directors are available daily, in Costa Rica, to counsel, supervise and assist students.
+The Culture and Civilization of Costa Rica class will be team-taught in Spanish and English by COD Program Directors/Faculty who are available daily, in Costa Rica, to counsel, supervise and assist students.

-Upon successful completion of classes, students will receive credit for Beginning, Mid-level or Advanced Spanish (up to 4 semester credit hours) depending on placement, and Humanities: Culture and Civilization of Costa Rica (3 semester credit hours.)
+Upon successful completion of classes, students will receive credit for Elementary, Intermediate or Advanced Spanish (3-4 semester credit hours) depending on placement and Humanities: Culture and Civilization of Costa Rica (3 semester credit hours.)